Atrocities in the Congo Free State

-In the period from 1885 to 1908, many atrocities were perpetrated in the Congo Free State (today the Democratic Republic of the Congo) which, at the time, was a state under the absolute rule of King Leopold II of the Belgians.
-These atrocities were particularly associated with the labour policies used to collect natural rubber for export.
-Together with epidemic disease, famine, and a falling birth rate caused by these disruptions, the atrocities contributed to a sharp decline in the Congolese population.
+From 1885 to 1908, many atrocities were committed in the Congo Free State (today the Democratic Republic of the Congo) under the absolute rule of King Leopold II of Belgium.
+These atrocities were particularly associated with the labour policies, enforced by colonial administrators, used to collect natural rubber for export.
+Combined with epidemic disease, famine, mass population displacement and falling birth rates caused by these disruptions, the atrocities contributed to a sharp decline in the Congolese population.
 The magnitude of the population fall over the period is disputed, with modern estimates ranging from 1.5 million to 13 million.